pmanzoni/pythonMQTT_062018/Lab 3.md

 ![](https://i.imgur.com/ZzqUpFU.png)

-What we have to do is:
+What we have to do now is:
 1. prepare Ubidots to receive our data
 2. modify the previous code to upload it to Ubidots automatically